Artificial Intelligence Act

 For general-purpose AI, transparency requirements are imposed, with reduced requirements for open source models, and additional evaluations for high-capability models.

 The Act also creates a European Artificial Intelligence Board to promote national cooperation and ensure compliance with the regulation.
 Like the EU's General Data Protection Regulation, the Act can apply extraterritorially to providers from outside the EU if they have users within the EU.

 Proposed by the European Commission on 21 April 2021, it passed the European Parliament on 13 March 2024, and was unanimously approved by the EU Council on 21 May 2024.
-The draft Act was revised to address the rise in popularity of generative artificial intelligence systems, such as ChatGPT, whose general-purpose capabilities did not fit the main framework.
+The draft Act was revised to address the rise in popularity of generative AI systems, such as ChatGPT, whose general-purpose capabilities did not fit the main framework.

 Provisions

 Risk categories

 There are different risk categories depending on the type of application, with a specific category dedicated to general-purpose generative AI: